nancydrewdatabase/nancydrewdatabase.github.io/content/05 FIN/Puzzles/Setup Magician Cages Onstage.md

 ## Clues
 * [[Stage Technician’s Guide]]
 ## Unwritten Rules
-* TODO: how the controls work when backing away
+* If done correctly, all lights will be on when backing away
 ## Solution
 * 121192 - it will make a sound and move to other control panel when correct
 - Turn on switch